lilyschlaug/BAE305-SP24-Lab2REAL/Lab-2.md

 **Part 2.1**

+Below is the verification that the DCPS provided the same measured voltage as it displayed.

 | Displayed Power (V) | Measured Power (V) |
 | --------------------| -------------------|
 |12|12|

+Below is the measured resistor value that was taken of each resistor at the time of building the circuit.

 | Labeled resistor value(kΩ) | Measured resistor value(kΩ) |
 | ---------------------------| ----------------------------|